- July 30, 2020

 Please keep in mind that this list does not include all of the countries for which foreign nationals are allowed a full one-year visa-free stay in Georgia.
 Other countries are also subject to visa-free travel; however, the maximum period of stay is under one year.

 One of our Georgia immigration agents can provide you with a full list of counties that are subject to the visa-free regime.
+We can also guide those interested in obtaining a residence permit in Georgia.

 How to apply for a Georgian visa